microsoft/Azure-Analytics-and-AI-Engagement/lab24/Readme-Shell.md

-# Modern Analytics with Microsoft Fabric, Copilot and Azure Databricks DREAM Lab
+# Elevate your data workflow with Microsoft Fabric, Copilot, and Azure Databricks

 **The estimated time to complete this lab is 45-60 minutes.**